nadall-training/food-delivery-app-group1/README.md

 # Food Delivery App Group1

-this is a project of group one
+This is a project of group one